thearchivalone/BRS-PSP-Research-Initiative/Specifications/File Formats.md

 * Extension: .bms
 * Header: bscr
 * Purpose: The core scripting language for handling a variety of tasks that don't need to be performed using C / C++.
-* Notes:
-	* Anywhere there's a blank .bms file inside of an archive (especially within VOL files), expect there to be game scripting somewhere within (probably encrypted too)
-	* The .bms file essentially acts as a memory object container that gets populated only when that particular script is needed by the game while the player is playing it
-	* Some of these are persistent across the entire game, others are volatile (as in get destroyed and replaced by other types of data), dependent on what their core functions are
 * Structure:
 	* 0x04 - 32-byte script file string name; first byte begins with any Ascii character followed by a blank space and then the full name of the bms file in the archive to write the script to
 	* 0x34 - Offset to scripting payload (You'll see a large chunk of text that includes multiple filenames from this directory and things like _INIT_ACTION_FROM here